Coronavirus restrictions remain in place. Find out what you can and cannot do.

 If you are clinically extremely vulnerable, you could be at higher risk of severe illness from coronavirus.

 If you are clinically extremely vulnerable, you are no longer advised to shield.
-However, you should continue to follow the guidance for people who are clinically extremely vulnerable and are advised to take additional precautions to protect yourself.
-It is important that you continue to keep the number of social interactions that you have low and try to limit the amount of time you spend in settings where you are unable to maintain social distancing.
+However, you should continue to follow the guidance for people who are clinically extremely vulnerable and are advised to continue taking extra precautions to protect yourself.
+It is important that you continue to keep the number of social interactions that you have low and try to limit the amount of time you spend in settings where it is difficult to maintain social distancing.

 If you have been vaccinated against COVID-19